rapid7/metasploit-framework/How-to-use-a-Metasploit-module-appropriately.md

 2. Select label "module".
 3. In the search box, enter additional keywords related to the module.
 The module's title probably provides the best keywords.

-Note: If the module was written before Jan 2013, you WILL NOT find the pull request for it.
+Note: If the module was written before Nov 2011, you WILL NOT find the pull request for it.